flutter/website/src/content/cookbook/architecture/command.md

   }
 });
 Command Pattern
-You may find yourself repeating the above code over and over, having to implement a different running state for each action in every ViewModel.
+You might find yourself repeating the above code over and over, having to implement a different running state for each action in every ViewModel.
 At that point, it makes sense to extract this code into a reusable pattern: a Command.

 A Command is a class that encapsulates a ViewModel action, and exposes the different states that an action can have.